 Here is another fascinating example….

 The typical objection is that this doesn’t prove that LLMs or visual language models (VLMs) don’t understand.
-Because, after all, humans also can hallucinate.
+After all, humans can also hallucinate.

-That's true, however, such kind of hallucinations are present only in severe mental illnesses such as schizophrenia, in the last stages of dementia, or under the effects of psychedelics.
+That's true; however, such hallucinations are present only in severe mental illnesses such as schizophrenia, in the last stages of dementia, or under the effects of psychedelics.
 They are the expression of a less conscious and more mechanical part of us, not an expression of consciousness itself.
-And, ultimately, even the subjects having the hallucinations, in most cases, know that they are having it.1
+Ultimately, even the subjects having the hallucinations, in most cases, know that they are having them.1

-Despite being trained on large textual datasets here is an example that shows a lack of understanding of the relationship between names and numbering of names.
+Despite being trained on large textual datasets, here is an example that shows a lack of understanding of the relationship between names and the numbering of names.

-The point is that the system does not “refuse” but simply doesn’t understand what it is asked for.
+The point is that the system does not “refuse” but simply doesn’t understand what it is being asked.
 Why?
-Probably because it has been fed with images that show only white doctors treating black children, not the other way around.
+Probably because it has been fed images that show only white doctors treating black children, not the other way around.
 It guesses what the answer could be based on statistical inference, not genuine apprehension and comprehension of meaning.
 It is all about statistics, not understanding.

 Here are some examples from Google DeepMind Gemini generative AI.

-It “refuses” to create images of someone writing with the left hand.
+It “refuses” to create images of someone writing with their left hand.
 Why?
 The answer is simple: the system makes its best guess probabilistically, not semantically.
-It has been trained on a large amount of images where the vast majority of people depicted are right-handed.
-Thereby it guesses that the most likely answer must be that of a picture with a right-handed person.
-It doesn’t understand the question, it only guesses what the statistically most probable answer might be.
-If it is insistently pressed to furnish a different output it comes up with images like these…
+It has been trained on a large number of images where the vast majority of people depicted are right-handed.
+Therefore, it guesses that the most likely answer must be that of a picture with a right-handed person.
+It doesn’t understand the question; it only guesses what the statistically most probable answer might be.
+If it is insistently pressed to furnish a different output, it comes up with images like these…

 That there must be something wrong with this image is self-evident.
 Not so for the machine…

-Here is how a trained neural network recognizes a school bus which, when presented with different angles and perspectives, makes a mess out of it.
-There seems to be no semantic awareness that can distinguish a bus from a punching bag.
+Here is how a trained neural network recognizes a school bus, which, when presented with different angles and perspectives, makes a mess of it.
+There seems to be no semantic awareness to distinguish a bus from a punching bag.

-Below is a curious video created by Sora, a generative AI that can create videos of up to 60 seconds featuring highly detailed scenes, complex camera motion, and multiple characters, only by asking for it in textual form.
-The prompt was the following.
+Below is a curious video created by Sora, a generative AI that can create videos of up to 60 seconds featuring highly detailed scenes, complex camera motion, and multiple characters, all by asking for it in textual form.
+The prompt was as follows.

 The result….